sechen12/Engineering_4_Notebook/README.md

 [code](https://github.com/sechen12/Engineering_4_Notebook/blob/main/raspberry-pi/Data_Storage)

 ### Reflection
 The code was taken almost directectly from the [Crash_Avoidance_Light_and_Power](#Crash_Avoidance_Light_and_Power).
 The only changes that were made were adding a line connecting the data file to the data stored on the Pico, and the writting that would be presented in the data file.
 My biggest problem was forgetting to add a variable that stored the condition of the MPU.
 Without this, the data couldn't be stored into the chart, because there wasn't any data.
+I copied my entire coding assignment from Anton Weder. https://github.com/aweder05/Engineering_4_Notebook

 &nbsp;